Kweenshaly7/my-portfolio/README.md

 ## 📌 About Me

-Hi, I'm Mary-Queen—a frontend developer with a flair for design and a love for building digital experiences that connect.
+Hi, I'm Mary-Queen, a Cloud & DevOps Engineeer with a flair for design and a love for building digital experiences that connect.
 I specialize in crafting responsive websites that are visually appealing, accessible, and performance-optimized.
 My work blends creativity with code, and this portfolio is a reflection of that synergy.

 ---